-Los Angeles, a city where you can now pay $25 to careen down a glass-bottomed slide affixed to the exterior of a 73-story skyscraper, has decided to add an element of peril to its public transit system.
+Los Angeles, a city where you can pay $25 to careen down a glass-bottomed slide affixed to the exterior of a skyscraper, has decided to add an element of peril to its public transit system.

 Well, it’s an element of very much avoidable peril that’s always been there — Metro Los Angeles is just trying to deter you from it in the most wryly disturbing way possible.